Understanding Abrasive Wheel Markings

 - If it’s an organic wheel, it will feature the expiry date.

 - An arrow that points downwards on the bottom of the wheel; this is the mounting point of the wheel.

 What can I learn from Abrasive Wheels Training?

 On the Abrasive Wheels training the delegate will learn how to be competent when using an abrasive wheel.
 The Abrasive Wheels course is a half-day training session for those who consistently use a range of different cutting and grinding tools.

 Want to know more?
 Take a look at the skills and knowledge you can gain from an Abrasive Wheels training course.

 You would use an abrasive wheel for surface modification or cutting by grinding.
 Operatives can also use them for sanding polishing and finishing in construction.

 Which legislation applies to the use of an abrasive wheel?

-You need to make employees aware of the rules and regulations relating to operating an abrasive wheel on site.
-If your operative is knowledgeable of legislation this will cover you as an employer from any future implications if they don’t follow it.
-Throughout the training the instructor will touch on:
+It is helpful to yourself and others if you make employees aware of the rules and regulations relating to operating an abrasive wheel on site.
+If your operative is knowledgeable of legislation, this will cover you as an employer from any future implications if they don’t follow it.
+Throughout the training, the instructor will touch on: